 Several companies developed ASICs for specific blockchains.
 And, as one would expect, once ASICs became prolific for mining a specific blockchain, CPU and GPU mining became economically unfeasible, practically ceasing to exist.
 Some networks, though, deployed changes to resist ASICs to avoid network takeover by industrial-grade ASIC miner farms, keeping the mining only possible with standard CPU/GPU equipment.

-However, the major drawback of ASICs is their inflexibility, since they are designed as a very specific purpose-built hardware.
+However, the major drawback of ASICs is their inflexibility, since they are designed as very specific purpose-built hardware.
 Any changes to a network’s algorithm or structure could potentially make ASICs obsolete, unlike in the case of CPU and GPU mining, where a software update would adapt to such changes.

 Additionally, as ASICs keep evolving, new-generation ASICs consistently offer higher hashrates while consuming the same amount of energy as their predecessors, causing older ASICs to rapidly become obsolete.